clux/kubecon2020/source/slides.md

 ---
 ### Broken: Watch

+- resourceVersion bookkeeping
+- stale resourceVersions <!-- .element: class="fragment" -->
+- 5 minute limit <!-- .element: class="fragment" -->
+- large data use <!-- .element: class="fragment" -->

+notes:
-Nice signature from that, BUT.
+- Nice signature from that, BUT.
 Watch is awkward.
 ResourceVersions integers exposed via etcd, that you have to return on every watch call to tell k8s where you left off.

-Sometimes these RVs are stale, and if you are building a state cache like a reflector, you have to re-list and get all the state back for every object in the system if you get desynchronized.
+- Sometimes these RVs are stale, and if you are building a state cache like a reflector, you have to re-list and get all the state back for every object in the system if you get desynchronized.
 Before bookmarks, that was very likely to happen.

-Watch calls also can't reliably stay open for more than 5 minutes, so you have to keep issuing this watch call at least that frequently.
+- Watch calls also can't reliably stay open for more than 5 minutes, so you have to keep issuing this watch call at least that frequently.

 and finally, the obscene amount of data this can return.
 Tried using a node informer? insane amount of noise.
 FULL 10k data every 5s because the conditions in its status object contain a last updated timestamp...